 Trial: August 1861

 The prosecution called witnesses, including Budge’s own children, to testify to the ongoing marital difficulties between Mr. and Mrs. Budge.
 The defense countered with witnesses who testified to Mrs. Budge’s insanity.
-But the bulk of the testimony consisted of detailed medical opinions as to whether or not Mrs. Budge was alive when her throat was cut, and whether anyone else could have cut her throat.
+But the bulk of the testimony consisted of detailed medical opinions as to whether or not Mrs. Budge was alive when her throat was cut, and whether, given the position of the body, anyone else could have cut her throat.
 The medical testimony went on for weeks until during the testimony of Professor Valentine Mott of New York, Budge’s attorney moved that the charges against his client be dropped.
 Judge Allen ruled that, while the circumstances made a strong case for judicial investigation, the defense had shown qualifying circumstances such as how the fluid might have gotten into the lungs without asphyxia.
 He added:

 Verdict: Not guilty: